pathogenwatch-oss/typing-databases/README.md

    `./bin/update -s SCHEME_SHORTNAME`
 1. When your scripts are working update [schemes.json](schemes.json) with the details of your scheme (see below).
 1. You can now test your download script by running `./bin/update -s SCHEME_SHORTNAME`.

-## Warnings

-Git gets a bit funny if you change loads of files at once.
-It can take a long time to run `git status`, `git add` , `git commit` etc (i.e. minutes for each command).

 ## Usage